grame-cncm/faustcourse/session3/content.md

 how to do this type of things in session 5).
 In most cases, we'll implement things from scratch.
 The goal here is not to teach you sound processing or synthesis, but really to show you how existing techniques can be implemented in Faust.
-So even though we might refresh your memory in some cases, we'll assume that you already have some background in DSP in general.
+But don't worry, if you don't have any background in digital signal processing, you'll be able to follow the examples.

 We'll also spend a fair amount of time designing polished interfaces.
 We'll start with simple sound synthesis techniques such as waveshape, amplitude modulation,